jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

 -   through a Web 2.0 environment allowing online edition (e.g. a wiki).

-### Publish a contribution guide
+### Strengthen your Community

-If you want to build a community of co-designers, you may communicate publicly (i.e. make an open call) that interested persons are highly welcome to join and contribute in the product development.
-Publishing a contribution guide may be a good idea for this.
-Below are some advices for creating a motivational contribution guide.
+If you want to build an engaged community of co-designers, you may communicate publicly (i.e. make an open call) that interested persons are highly welcome to join and contribute in the product development and lower the barriers for contributing as much as you can.

+The more your community commits to your project, the more progress you will see.

+In this section, you will find out how to strengthen your community by publishing a contributing guide, the role of a well-written documentation and how to interact with your community.

+As a first step, publishing a contribution guide may be a good idea for initiating the process of growing a community.
+Here you can find some advice for creating a motivational contribution guide.

 State explicitly that people are welcomed and explain them *what* they can do.
 For example: